 You can also dab screw threads with petroleum jelly before screwing them on to make it easier to remove them in the future.

-For candle-holders, apply a small amount on the inner lining to prevent candle wax from sticking onto the surface.
-This will also make it easier to clear your candle-holders of wax.
+For candle holders, apply a small amount on the inner lining to prevent candle wax from sticking to the surface.
+This will also make it easier to clear your candle holders of wax.

 Other Uses for Vaseline

 To make your leather shoes appear like new, you can softly rub them with a bit of petroleum jelly.
 Rub until the grease disappears.

 You can also make your skates and skateboard wheels work smoothly by putting a bit of jelly on the cylinders of the wheels.

 If you’ve ever found yourself having a hard time pulling out your refrigerator racks, coat the sides with a small amount of jelly to prevent them from sticking to the surface.
 This will make it easier for you to pull them out the next time you clean your fridge.

 Vaseline petroleum jelly can also help lubricate bicycle chains, especially for bikes that you haven’t used in a while.
 Rub a generous amount on the sticky bicycle chain to make it run smoothly again.